 Physically, silicones are based on silicon, an element derived from quartz.
 To create this class of synthetic elastomers, pendant organic groups such as methyl, phenyl, and vinyl are attached to silicon atoms.
 The addition of side chains can achieve significant variations in properties.

-Excellent heat, ozone, and corona resistance
+Excellent heat and ozone resistance

 High dielectric stability

 Resistance to many oils, chemicals, and solvents

 Of all elastomers, silicones possess the best property of flexibility at low temperatures.
 However, silicones also have some weaknesses like low tensile strength, and poor tear and wear resistance.